Iran to give U.N. inspectors more access to nuclear sites

 Amano suggested such issues would be addressed in "subsequent steps" under the IAEA-Iran framework accord.

-Britain - which is negotiating with Tehran along with the United States, France, Germany, China and Russia - welcomed the agreement.
-It was "important that Iran addresses the substance of the agency's concerns about possible military dimensions" to the nuclear programme, it said.
+Britain - one of the six powers together with the United States, France, Germany, China and Russia that are negotiating with Tehran - welcomed the agreement and said it was "important that Iran addresses the substance of the agency's concerns about possible military dimensions" to Iran's nuclear program.

-Iran expert Ali Vaez of the International Crisis Group think tank said: "This goodwill gesture is likely to put Iran in a better position when its negotiators meet again with their (six power) counterparts next week in Geneva."
+"This goodwill gesture is likely to put Iran in a better position when its negotiators meet again with their (six power) counterparts next week in Geneva," said Iran expert Ali Vaez of the International Crisis Group think tank.

-The Vienna-based IAEA, which regularly inspects Iranian nuclear sites, has long requested more information and wider access to fulfil its mandate to supervise Iran's nuclear programme to ensure there are no military links.
+The Vienna-based IAEA, which regularly inspects Iranian nuclear sites, has long requested more information and wider access to fulfill its mandate to supervise Iran's nuclear program to ensure there are no military links.

 Iran had until now ignored several requests.
 But the election of a relative moderate, Hassan Rouhani, as Iranian president in June has fuelled hopes that Iran's nuclear dispute with the West can be resolved peacefully.